 - COSC Certified Chronometer

-This particular model is being reviewed because of its versatile look.
-This model classy features black dial with rose gold accents black chronograph sub-registers with rose gold outer rims which give it a distinct look from the rest in the collection.
+The above image shows both the chronograph and non-chronograph version of the Breitling Superocean Heritage II.
+This particular model being reviewed here is the chronograph version because of its versatile look.
+This model classy features a black dial with rose gold accents black chronograph sub-registers with rose gold outer rims which give it a distinct look from the rest in the collection.
 Considering the 18kt Rose Gold and black ceramic bezel, there are very few models with this dial and bezel combination and so far, there is only one model that has this dial on a steel bracelet ...and you're looking at it.

 Like all Breitlings, this watch is built like a tank and this particular collection comes with a solid case back and a Chronometer designation issued by COSC, a testament to its high accuracy.
 The case is a nice large size of 46 mm which is consistent with the industry trend.
 The case has a hefty build at 16.35 mm thick but has enough room to fit comfortably under a loose shirt cuff.

 For enhanced visibility in low light conditions, Breitling used luminescent fill in the rose gold hands and the dots which punctuate each of the rose gold-toned index hour markers.
 There is also a large dot on the top of the rotating ceramic bezel.
 A rose gold-toned 'B' icon sits just above the Breitling logo which gives the sporty dial a hint of a classy look and the black ceramic bezel really accentuates the matching sub-dials.